 Uses “Nagara Cedar” from Gifu Prefecture

-Combined with Household Koji Fermenter, you can make up to 3 kg of rice grain at a time.
+You can make up to 1kg of rice koji in one container with an S-size lid.
+Combined with Household Koji Fermenter, you can make up to 3 kg of rice koji at a time.

 No Preservatives Used

 No preservatives are applied to general building materials.
 You can use it safely.

 Suitable Design for Koji Fermentation

 Specially designed with a slightly lifted center based on the tray used by koji maker professionals, making the koji easily spread on the tray's surface.
 This is important to avoid uneven heat distribution that can ruin the yeast propagation process during koji making.